OCIPOC/courses-and-books/system-design-interview/content/scale-from-zero-to-millions.md

 Below is a quick overview of the most coined terms in cloud or data storage services.
 - [Fault tolerance](https://sprinkle-twinkles.medium.com/availability-vs-reliability-vs-durability-vs-resiliency-dfead8c92c58) - ability that allows systems to function even when one of its components fails.
 Ussually achieved by [redundancy](https://en.wikipedia.org/wiki/Redundancy_(engineering))
 - [Availability](https://sprinkle-twinkles.medium.com/availability-vs-reliability-vs-durability-vs-resiliency-dfead8c92c58) - is the system uptime.
 For example, High-Availablity on AWS Service usually means that it is available more than 99.9% of the time.
-- [Resilience](https://sprinkle-twinkles.medium.com/availability-vs-reliability-vs-durability-vs-resiliency-dfead8c92c58) - is the probability that a system will work as designed.
+- [Reliability](https://sprinkle-twinkles.medium.com/availability-vs-reliability-vs-durability-vs-resiliency-dfead8c92c58) - is closely related to availability, however, a system can be ‘available’ but not be working properly.
+Reliability is the probability that a system will work as designed.
+- [Resilience](https://sprinkle-twinkles.medium.com/availability-vs-reliability-vs-durability-vs-resiliency-dfead8c92c58) - described as the ability to a system to self-heal after damage, failure, load, or attack.
 - [Durability](https://sprinkle-twinkles.medium.com/availability-vs-reliability-vs-durability-vs-resiliency-dfead8c92c58) - refers to the on-going existence of the object or resource

 ## Database replication
+The database replication is achieved using the [master-slave](https://en.wikipedia.org/wiki/Master/slave_(technology)) technique.
+The Master node is usually used for writes only.
+And Slave replicas are used for read operations.
+This approach works well when the number of reads is much lower than the number of writes.
+Database Replication advantages:
+- Performance:
+- Reliability:
+- High Availablity
+-

 ## Cache
 - Cache Tier